hellofresh/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-country   | string   | Country is mandatory for all requests (AT, AU, BE, DE, GB, NL, US) ID | The ID of the recipe
+country   | string   | Country is mandatory for all requests (AT, AU, BE, DE, GB, NL, US) ID | string | The ID of the recipe

 # Ingredients